MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/tds/clients.md

 ms.custom: has-adal-ref
 ms.date: 10/30/2019
 ---
-# MS-TDS clients and Azure Data Explorer
+# Connect to Azure Data Explorer like Microsoft SQL Server

-Azure Data Explorer implements TDS-compliant endpoints for MS-SQL clients.
-Compatibility is on the protocol level.
-Any library or application that can connect to the SQL Azure database with Azure Active Directory (Azure AD) authentication, will work with the Azure Data Explorer server.
-Therefore, you can use the server domain name like it was the SQL Azure server.
+Azure Data Explorer provides TDS-compliant endpoints that imitate the functionality of Microsoft SQL Server.
+As a result, any library and application that can connect to a Microsoft Azure SQL Database with Azure Active Directory (Azure AD) authentication can also connect to Azure Data Explorer.
+You can access your data stored in Azure Data Explorer by specifying the server domain name in the same way you would when connecting to Microsoft Azure SQL Database.

-Azure Data Explorer doesn't support basic authentication with username and password.
-You must use Azure Active Directory with all clients listed below.
+This article explains how to connect and authenticate to Azure Data Explorer using the SQL Server emulation functionality, such as with [JDBC](#jdbc), [ODBC](#odbc), [Azure Data Studio](#azure-data-studio-134-and-above), and more.

-Azure Data Explorer implements a subset of the T-SQL and a subset of the SQL server emulation.
-For more information, see [known issues](./sqlknownissues.md) for differences between the SQL Server's implementation of T-SQL and Azure Data Explorer's.
+> [!NOTE]

-## .NET SQL client
+>

-Azure Data Explorer supports Azure AD authentication for SQL clients.
-For more information, see [.NET SQL Client (user authentication)](./aad.md#net-sql-client-user) and [.NET SQL Client (application authentication)](./aad.md#net-sql-client-application)
+> Azure Data Explorer implements a subset of T-SQL.
+See [known issues](./sqlknownissues.md) for differences between T-SQL in Microsoft SQL Server and Azure Data Explorer.

 ## JDBC